Here we go with 2024. As usual, we are full of ideas and projects for the new year and hopefully this time they will happen.

 Salon des Vins Libres 20-21st July at the mythical Biotope in the mythical village of Mittelbergheim.

 Edition 9 – well 9 1/2 as a mini version was held last year.
 Started in 2008 and originally organised/consolidated by the Alsace gang of four: Binner/Frick/Meyer/Schueller.
 Now run by dedicated volunteers with continued support and participation from the said gang of four.
 The salon showcases some of the big reputation natural wine domains in France, plus a strong international contingent from Italy and Spain.
-The 2024 event will have a special showcase on Spain.
+The 2024 event will have a special showcase on the Catalan region of Spain.

 Phare ó Vins with a weekend date in October at the Phare Citadelle in Strasbourg.